June Cameron (June 10, 1929 – July 24, 2016)

 June was a staunch and generous supporter of the Cortes Island Museum from its inception.
 She contributed historical information to the Archives and items to the Artifact Collections.
 Whenever the Museum had questions about early times or people on Cortez Island, June was generous with answers and explanations.

 June’s presence is missed by her family and her many friends on Cortez Island.
 She leaves behind her faithful canine companion “Daisy.”
-A celebration of June’s life was held on Thursday, November 10th, 2:00 pm at Manson’s Landing Hall on Cortez Island.
+A celebration of June’s life will be held on Thursday, November 10th, 2:00 pm at Manson’s Landing Hall on Cortez Island.